mattyoung101/omicron/omicam/README.md

 ## Building and running
 ### Instructions
-Hardware wise, you'll need a Jetson Nano and a supported CSI camera, probably the Raspberry Pi Camera v2 (or v1 if that's unavailable).
+While Omicam should in theory work on any single board computer with a bit of effort, we use a LattePanda Delta 432 running Xubuntu 18.04.
+It will only work under Linux.

-Flash your Jetson's SD card as per NVIDIA's instructions, boot and update it, then install the following additional packages:
+Boot and install any Debian-based Linux distro to your SBC, then install the following extra packages:s

 - CMake: To work around various issues (see below), a newer version of CMake than the one provided by the Ubuntu repos is provided.
   The easiest way to install the latest CMake, in my opinion, is to [add the PPA](https://apt.kitware.com/) and then just